AlexWoroschilow/Powergrid.AppImage/README.md

-# Performance Tuner
+# Performance Tuner (prototype)
-is a free open source program for the energy consumption fine-tuning in Linux, inspired by the powertop, and tlp.
+The performance tuner is a free open source program for the energy consumption fine-tuning in Linux, inspired by the powertop, and tlp.
 You can setup the performance schema using the gui and apply the stup to the system.

+This is a fully functional prototype and MVP how i see it.

+You use it at your own risk.

 The program will generate folowing files:
 * `/etc/udev/rules.d/70-performance.rules`